bd4/Hello_jsrun/README.md

 * The RT_GPU_id in the output refers to the runtime device id, whereas the GPU_id refers to the device id that would be reported by CUDA_VISIBLE_DEVICES (which is currently not available with jsrun).

 * This code uses hard-coded values of the Bus IDs to map GPUs, so it will only work on Summit.
 You would need to modify the Bus IDs for other systems.

+* Only the first 10 characters of the UUID are printed.